The 12 August 2026 deadline is no longer a distant warning. It is an immediate compliance requirement.

 There is a lot of noise about PPWR covering recyclability grades, reuse targets, and void fill limits.
 Most of that is real, but most of it applies from 2028 or 2030, not today.
 Here is what actually lands on 12 August 2026.

 The Declaration of Conformity.
-Every unique packaging type placed on the EU market must have a signed Declaration of Conformity backed by a full technical dossier.
+Each packaging type first placed on the EU market from 12 August 2026 must have a signed Declaration of Conformity backed by technical documentation.
 This is a standalone obligation.
 It is not linked to CE marking.
 It is not something your supplier handles on your behalf by default.
-If your brand is on the packaging, or if you specified the design, the materials, or the dimensions, you are the manufacturer under PPWR, and the Declaration of Conformity is your responsibility.
+First establish who the manufacturer is under PPWR.
+If that is your company, the Declaration and the technical documentation are your responsibility.
+Manufacturers must also ensure that series production remains in conformity and consider whether changes to the packaging design, its characteristics or the standards referenced require a reassessment.

 What the technical dossier must include